telekom/phonenumber-normalizer/README.md

 If we know the context of the devices use (where and how it is used), you can create a DeviceContext:

 ```
-// Device is used on a fixed-line access in Berlin
+// Device is used on a fixed-line access in Berlin (NDC for Berlin "30" and CC for Germany "49")
-DeviceContextDto deviceContext = new DeviceContextDto(DeviceContextLineType.FIXEDLINE, "DE", "30")
+DeviceContextDto deviceContext = new DeviceContextDto(DeviceContextLineType.FIXEDLINE, "49", "30");

 String number = "20355555";
-String normalizedNumber = PhoneNumberNormalizerImpl().normalizePhoneNumber(number, deviceContext);
+String normalizedNumber = new PhoneNumberNormalizerImpl().normalizePhoneNumber(number, deviceContext);
 // normalizedNumber -> "+493020355555"
 ```